Beyond DLMO – About Salivary Melatonin Testing

 What is a circadian phase / melatonin test?

 By now you’ve likely heard about melatonin and know that it has some relationship with sleep.
 You may have seen it on the shelves in the supplement aisle of your grocery store and wondered if this is the key to a restful night’s sleep.
 But what is it, why measure it, and can it restore your sleep-wake cycle by resetting your body’s internal clock?
 The answer, as you may have guessed by now, is often complicated and directly linked to your own body’s unique biology.

-Salimetrics’ Circadian Phase Tests measure melatonin levels over time to determine if your sleep-wake cycle is functioning properly and in alignment with your environment.
+Salimetrics’ Circadian Phase Tests measure melatonin levels over time to determine if your sleep-wake cycle is functioning properly and in alignment with your environment and intended sleep cycle.
 At this time, melatonin assessments, specifically Dim Light Melatonin Onset (DLMO), are considered by sleep experts to be the most accurate and objective assessment of circadian timing.
-You can think about your circadian function an engine where the timing of the spark (sleep onset) and injection of gasoline (melatonin) needs to occur at the right time for your engine to function properly.
+You can think about your circadian function like an engine where the timing of the spark (sleep onset) and injection of gasoline (melatonin) needs to occur at the right time for your engine to function properly.
 If the timing of the injection is off or if you inject too much or too little gas, your engine stalls.
 The same goes for melatonin production.
 It needs to happen at the right time, in the right amount in order for your sleep-wake cycle to function properly.

 Why check melatonin levels?

 The information you get from a melatonin assessment is both vast and valuable.
 Just from the timing of the samples themselves, you can look at your melatonin profile and get a visual insight into your daily biological routine.
 Your sleep-wake cycle could be delayed (you get tired too late), advanced (you get tired too early), or you could have an irregular sleep-wake cycle where your circadian rhythm shifts over time.